LazarShockX/Spotify-Clone/README.md

 # 🎵 Spotify-Clone

 A Spotify clone built with Next.js, React, Tailwind, Supabase, and PostgreSQL.
 It allows users to explore and stream music, manage playlists, and more.
-I have worked with RESTful APIs, state management, and responsive UI design.
+The project uses RESTful APIs, state management, and responsive UI design.

 <img width="1424" alt="Screenshot 2024-11-08 at 16 23 05" src="https://github.com/user-attachments/assets/d0edeb72-1651-4d17-9ca2-14740768f1d4">